rkq/docs/technology_radar.md

 ## 1. Introduction

-This document is to write down some notes for various technologies for futrue reference.
+This document is to write down some notes about various technologies for reference.

 ## 2. Programming Language and Framework